Formula Bar

 Add value to a Text Box using the Formula Bar

-You have an inserted text box in the example, and you want to add a linked cell.
+You have an inserted text box in the example and want to add a linked cell.

 2. Click on the formula bar and type an equal sign (=)